Virtus Diversified Income & Co - GuruFocus.com

 (5)

-Fiscal YTD Cumulative Distribution Rate is the dollar value of distributions from the first day of the fiscal year to this month end as a percentage of the Fund's NAV at month end.
+Fiscal YTD Cumulative Distribution Rate is the dollar value of distributions from the first day of the fiscal year to this month end (inclusive of the special year-end distribution) as a percentage of the Fund's NAV at month end.
+The Fiscal YTD Cumulative Distribution Rate would be 8.40% if the special year-end distribution of $0.196 per share was excluded.

 About the Fund